Joel-Haeberli/computer-science/docs/themes/Buffer Overflow.md

 Even though the password might have been wrong which lead to `isAdmin` being 0 after calling `checkPassword`, the overflow changed the value of `isAdmin` to 0x41 which means the user will see the `You are admin!` prompt

+**Remember**

+- Local variables of a function (buffers) are assigned adjacently to each other.
+- One after another, as written in the source code (first initialized first allocated)

 ## Program execution flow manipulation

 Buffer overflows can also be used to manipulate the program execution flow.
 This is done by changing the return address.
 The return address can be changed to the address of a specific function the the attacker wants to execute ([challenge10](https://exploit.courses/#/challenge/10)).
 It's also possible that the attacker provides shell code as a username and then sets the return address to the `name` variable which will execute the shell code ([challenge11](https://exploit.courses/#/challenge/11))